Home / Blog / SPC / How to calculate Cp, Pp, Ppk

 There are therefore two ways of characterizing process capability, depending on the type of variability observed: short-term cp and long-term pp.

-Short-term Cp
+Short-term Capability Index Cp

 Short-term CpShort-term capability: Short-term capability characterizes the process's ability to produce good parts, taking into account only the process's intrinsic variability (the variability between two consecutive parts).
 Short-term capability is denoted Cp and is calculated by :